ericlenio/scrash/README.md

     set runtimepath+=$SCR_VIMRUNTIME

-Copying to the OS clipboard is achieved by calling call function `ScrSetClipboard`; pasting from the clipboard is achieved with function `ScrPasteClipboard`.
+Copying to the OS clipboard is achieved by calling function `ScrSetClipboard`;
+pasting from the clipboard is achieved with function `ScrPasteClipboard`.
 I like to use ctrl-c to copy whatever is currently highlighted in Visual mode, and ctrl-v to paste, like this:

     vnoremap <c-c> y:call ScrSetClipboard()<cr>
     nnoremap <c-v> :call ScrPasteClipboard()<cr>